ajfurlong/fortran_dnn_from_tf/README.md

 In the output of this script, there will be some performance statistics.
 Directly under these, are the input/output means and standard deviations used during the standardization process.
 These standardization parameters are automatically stored in the metadata.h5 file saved under models/.

-### Step 2: Modify dnn_module.f90
+### Step 2: Modify main.f90 network architecture (or whatever module you'd like the predictions to go to)

 This is where you will specify the network structure and configuration.
-The first thing you will need to do is verify the network_depth parameter, which is equal to the number of hidden layers plus the output layer.
-The input_size parameter will then need to be verified, which is the number of input parameters you will provide the network per prediction.
-Then, the user must define each layer's number of neurons (units) by adding or subtracting inputX_size definitions and modifying their values.

-In load_weights(), the only thing that needs to be changed is each layer's array allocations, where X is the unique layer number:
+This has gotten a lot easier than the first version of the DNN framework, which needed the user to dig through the source network module.
+Now, a network architecture can be simply defined with two sections of information within whatever main program you are using.
+First, you will need to specify the number of inputs for the network with num_inputs.
+You will also need to add more variables at the top of main.f90 to reflect the number of inputs you have.
+Then, initialize the network with the number of layers and the number of "neurons" per layer, which is done with initialize_network([network structure]).
+The network structure is defined by [input_neurons, layer1_neurons, ..., output_neurons].
+The output neurons, if you are trying to predict a single parameter, will be one.

+    num_inputs = 2
+    call initialize_network([2,16,16,2])

+    call load_weights(model_path)
+    call load_metadata(metadata_path, x_mean, y_mean, x_std, y_std)

     !
-Allocate memory for weights and biases for each layer allocate(network(X)%weights(layerX_size, layerX-1_size))
+Assign activation functions for each layer layer_activations(1)%func => relu
-    allocate(network(X)%biases(layerX_size))

-If this is the first layer in the network, where X=1, then the layerX-1_size will be called the input_size.

-Now moving along to predict(), you will need to modify the daisy-chain of layers and how the information passes through them.
-The basic block is located below, which performs the matrix multiplication using the extracted weights and biases, and then applies the specified activation function.
-There are several to choose from like elu, relu, and tanh.
-These must match those that are present in the TensorFlow architecture, of course.
-Feel free to define your own above as well if they are not already included.

-    !
-Layer X
-    layer_output(1:layerX_size) = matmul(network(X)%weights, layerX-1_size) + network(X)%biases
-    layer_output(1:layerX_size) = relu(layer_output(1:layerX_size))

-Once again, if this is layer X=1, then the layerX-1_size will be the input_size.
-If it is the output layer, then layerX_size becomes output_size.
-For our two hidden layer, single output layer example, this becomes:

-    !
-Layer 1
-    layer_output(1:layer1_size) = matmul(network(1)%weights, input) + network(1)%biases
-    layer_output(1:layer1_size) = relu(layer_output(1:layer1_size))

-    !
-Layer 2
-    temp_output(1:layer2_size) = matmul(network(2)%weights, layer_output(1:layer1_size)) + network(2)%biases
-    layer_output(1:layer2_size) = relu(temp_output(1:layer2_size))

-    !
-Output Layer
-    temp_output(1:output_size) = matmul(network(3)%weights, layer_output(1:layer2_size)) + network(3)%biases
-    output = temp_output(1:output_size)
+    layer_activations(2)%func => relu
+    layer_activations(3)%func => no_activation

 ### Step 3: Modify main.f90